Bangkok

 FAQ: where to stay in Bangkok

-Which neighbourhood for a first time in Bangkok?
+Which area should I choose for a first visit to Bangkok?

 How much does a hotel night cost in Bangkok?